 Northern Division's masters alpine racing formally consists of skiers from Montana, Western South Dakota and Northern Wyoming.
-Northern Division hosts a masters races in Montana (sometimes concurrently with a U16-U21 event) and regularly partners with Intermountain Division and PNSA Division for additional races.
+Northern Division hosts a masters races in Montana (sometimes concurrently with a U16-U21 event) and regularly partners with Intermountain Division and Pacific Northwest Division for additional races.
 Northern welcomes racers from all divisions to participate in its races, training, and other events.

 Pre-registration is encouraged for all races via skiracereg.com.
-Entry into joint division races should follow the rules of the host division available at intermountainmasters.org (Intermountain) and pnsamasters.com (PNSA).
+Entry into joint division races should follow the rules of the host division available at intermountainmasters.org (Intermountain) and pnwdivsion.com/masters.